thebeebs/devstarworkshop/README.md

 Laptop.
 Any IDE or code editor with Git support.

 Familiarity with any of the following coding languages: Java, PHP or Node.js.

+Recommendations depending on language:
++ Java: Maven and JDK installed
++ Node.js: NPM installed
++ PHP: Apache web server and PHP installed

 ### [Click here to get started!](instructions/narrative.md) ###